-I’m a Director of Greenstreet Berman, with nearly 40 years’ experience addressing human performance issues in high hazard industries.
+I’m the Technical Director of Greenstreet Berman, with nearly 40 years’ experience addressing human performance issues in high hazard industries.
 My early career in the aviation industry included seven years with MoD, supporting design and operations for the RAF, before joining CEGB and then Nuclear Electric, first within the Design Department and then in Health and Safety.
 I moved into consultancy in 1991, and formed Greenstreet Berman in 1997.
 I’m a Chartered Ergonomist and Human Factors Specialist and a Fellow of the Chartered Institute of Ergonomics and Human Factors (CIEHF), a Chartered Psychologist and an Associate Fellow of the British Psychological Society, a Past President of the CIEHF, a European Ergonomist, and a Member of the Institute of Civil Protection and Emergency Management.

 What do you do at Greenstreet Berman Ltd?

 As well as my role as a Director of the company, I lead our human factors and risk management work.
 At the moment, this includes much work in the nuclear sector, ranging from safety case and assurance work through design and modifications, to support to operations (improving compliance and culture, training, procedures).